dustinpfister/blog_posts/_posts/linux-bash-script-parameter-expansion.md

 ## 1 - Braces and basic Parameter Expansion

 To start off with I think the first form of Parameter expansion I should cover is basic braces expansion.
 This is the process of using the dollar symbol followed by a variable name that is enclosed in braces, or curly brackets if you prefer.
+Just this kind of paramater expansion alone is maybe not so basic actually as there are several uses for it.
+However all uses have to do with accessing the values of variables, and all kinds of variables supported in bash including Arrays.
+So there should be at least a few examples of this kind of paramater expansion to start off with.

 ### 1.1 - Basic Braces example of Parameter Expansion in a bash script